mlevit/aws-auto-cleanup/app/README.md

 #### Regions

-Region-specific settings.
-This includes which regions are cleaned, and which are skipped.
+Region-specific settings indicating the regions to be cleaned.

 | Region            | Clean |
 | ----------------- | ----- |